franciscop/polystore/readme.md

 ### .clear()

-Remove all of the data from the store:
+Remove all of the data from the store and resets it to the original state:

 ```js
 await store.clear();